Hotel of Lost Light

 7.

-03:49
+Middle Wave 03:49

 8.

-04:31
+Deep Ocean 04:31

 about

-"Named for a piece in Galway Kinnell's Book of Nightmares, Some Ember's debut LP Hotel of Lost Light is the culmination of a lifetime's experience for Dylan Travis; the man behind the moniker, he is a longtime musician and most recently a member in good standing of the Bay Area music community.
-Some Ember began dramatically.
-Laid up for weeks after a car accident and loaded up with a little compensation money, Travis "blew it all on synthesizers and production software".
-In the past he and various bands he played with relied on studio engineers, but he was determined to learn and use that process for himself.
-Though Travis describes making Hotel of Lost Light as a very intuitive process, refracting his experience with post-punk and noise pop through a more minimalist, no-wave sensibility, recording and producing it eventually drew on every technique and technology that getting hit by a car had gained for him.
-Appropriately enough, this is a very personal album for him; seeking catharsis in his experience of music, Travis brings his vocals to the fore, underscoring a vividly offered shared experience in their naked emotion and the darkly evocative imagery of the album.
-His prowess as a producer only improves the experience as subtle nuance emerges in how instruments and vocals set distinct paces or the sound of unconventional warps and effects - whether vocal distortion or sega-synths - as they come into focus." -Dwight Pavlovic
+Named for a piece in Galway Kinnell's Book of Nightmares, Some Ember's debut 'Hotel of Lost Light' is a culmination of sorts for Dylan Travis; the dude behind the moniker, he's been active for a while in Bay Area music.
+Some Ember began dramatically, though.
+Laid up for weeks after a car accident and loaded with a little compensation money, Travis "blew it all on synthesizers and production software."
+His previous projects had relied heavily on studio engineers, so he was determined to master that process for himself.
+Though Travis describes making 'Hotel of Lost Light' as very intuitive, refracting his experience with post-punk and noise pop through a more minimalist, no-wave sensibility, recording and producing it eventually drew on every technique and technology that getting hit by a car afforded him.
+The album is dark but intensely evocative, with subtle nuances in pace and sound that draw you further in as they come into focus -- like the little tumble of sounds that drops you, unsuspecting, into opener "River Filth," or the memorable sega-synth wrap-up on closer "Deep Ocean."

 "I keep thinking about this lonely guy in a lake, like a 19th century convict rowing through fog, making his great escape from an island prison and sinking halfway to shore.
 What happens to that guy?
 What if he had a Moog to play on the way down?" -The FADER